sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 The city of Vindale is the pinnacle of Gothic beauty.
 There is not a more beautiful place at nighttime in all of Elysia, if it weren’t for all the damn Vampires.
 The city glows in a dark vibrant purple light from the torches and flowers growing there.
 A perpetual shadow looms over Vindal; even at high noon it is still overcast, like an autumn rain about to pour down.
 While the morning rays of sunlight lift the cool chill of night from the skin in Vindale, it is never without its dark charm and macabre.

 There is a large clocktower in the center of Vindale not far from the Burning Goblet Tavern.
 Though the clock keeper has not been seen in ages, the Clocktower of Vindale runs seamlessly without missing a second.

+ The Half Pony Inn on the east side of town, in the warehouse district.
+Velray Fisttoe has been the owner for several decades, after the inn acquired the moniker "half pony".
+The sign at the inn is the front half and back half of a horse, having been damaged in a storm.
+The orgional name of the inn has been forgotten.
+Velray allows our people to stay if needed at a steep discount, and we keep an eye on things here and there.
+If a good card game and cheap ale is what you seek, the Half Pony can provide no better.

+ Near the center of the town is a spring.
+This spring, allegedly, was used to water the very first vines that were planted in Vindale.
+The spring has been out of commission for a long time.
+I didn't actually think they would ever get around to repairing it.
+But they did.
+And did one better.
+They made it so the spring gives the drinker a Cure Light Wounds potion once per day.
+We investigated the spring as soon as it opened, and found no evidence of tampering.
+Seems safe enough.

 It is common to see children wearing pumpkins and chasing each other about the streets of Vindale.
 The pumpkins that grow in Vindale are the best in the entire land.
 It is said to be an omen of good luck if you have large healthy pumpkins growing on your land.
 Black Lillies, Orchids, and Roses grow year round in Vindale.
 They grow with no rhyme or reason and without special care out of season, confusing botanists for ages.
 Depending on the moon phase, these flowers glow in the moonlight or lack thereof.
 Scholars say they have different magical properties with the turning of the seasons.